Imago

 Watch What’s Trending Now!

-The Aces had 41 points from the bench as opposed to the Mercury’s 16, which effectively set the tone for the victory.
-A’ja Wilson was quick to praise the bench too, saying, “Yeah, I mean they are, they are our key factors.
+But the team didn’t let that slow them down.
+The Aces’ bench poured in 41 points compared to just 16 from the Mercury, setting the tone for the victory.
+A’ja Wilson was quick to praise their contributions during the postgame press conference, saying, “Yeah, I mean they are, they are our key factors.
 I’ve said multiple times that Dana’s our battery.
 She makes us play at a different pace.
 And also, when it comes to Jewell, this is, this has always been Jewell.
 These two people particularly are two of the most hard-working people that I see in practice.”

 ADVERTISEMENT